-The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.
+The two graphs below show in orange the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures
+\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures. \\ The proportion of total investments shown in this graph is purely indicative and may vary.